davidefiocco/dockerized-elasticsearch-indexer/README.md

-# Index and start an Elasticsearch db in containers
+# Start and index Elasticsearch in containers

 Example showing how to index an Elasticsearch db using the Python client within a Docker container, as in https://stackoverflow.com/questions/48711455/create-dockerized-elasticsearch-index-using-a-python-script-running-in-docker/48712414#48712414